davelukas/davelukas.net/about.md

 You tell me, you're the one who clicked on my about page.
 Ask me a question.

 **What are you working on?**
-Right now...I'm not sure.
-The work involves this site as I continue to build it and tweak it.
-It seems as soon as I start, I fall further down the rabbit hole of changes I'd like to make.

-**That was a shitty answer!**
-I know it was, let me finish.
-I published two books on Amazon (found [here](http://amzn.com/B00FND4X0C) and [here](http://amzn.com/B00ESPNUIM)) in the month of September and I decided to take the month of October off to rest and celebrate what I had accomplished.

-But that break has now extended into November and I'm still at a loss on what my next project is.

-**So when are you going to figure that out?**
-You're filled with good questions!
-I don't know yet.
-There's a line between resting and putting your butt in chair and lately I feel I need to be in the "put your butt in the chair" camp.
-Yet I'm not clear what it is I'll be working on.

-**Do you have any idea what that might be?**
-It certainly involves writing cause I feel called to do that, but proramming and development is where I see my work going.

-Shit is changing on the web and I'd like to be near the front of that parade.
+Right now I'm in the lab working on a lot of stuff.
+Rolling out some tech services to help people get up to speed with various things on the internet: websites, mailing lists, etc. But also offering some services to people who want to learn this shit themselves.

+**Why would I want to learn this myself?
+Can't I just pay someone to do it?**
+Sure, you could pay someone to do it, but where's the fun in that?!
+It's tremendously empowering to build a site from scratch or write some code, push it to your site and see it live!
+I feel like a badass when I do it!

 **What else do I need to know about you?**
-I'm a divorced Dad of two: an 8 year old son and 5 year old daughter.
+I'm a divorced Dad of two: an 8 year old son and 6 year old daughter.

 I'm a runner.
 I've run everything from a 5k to a 50 mile race.